MicrosoftDocs/quantum-docs-pr/articles/quantum-ForMoreInfo.md

 # For more information
+This section contains selected references to deep coverage of quantum computing topics.

 *Basic quantum computing*
 + Nielsen, M. A. & Chuang, I. L. (2010).
 Quantum Computation and Quantum Information.
 Quantum